 If you were a track runner, this is the official starting line.
-Step 1 was you shaking out your legs, swinging your arms and a couple last minute calf stretches.
+Step 1 was shaking out your legs, swinging your arms and a couple of last minute calf stretches.
 By adding up your current grocery spending, you know exactly where you stand and where you need to go.

 For the next month, keep every single receipt you spend on food, including dining out.
 We’re not going to account for that in the final budget tally, but seeing how much you spend eating outside the home is very insightful while in budgeting process.

 If you buy from a market that doesn’t offer a receipt, make sure you write down your purchase somewhere.
 Keeping all of your receipts in one central location is really helpful, so you might want to designate an envelope so receipts don’t get lost.
-Keep the envelope it in the same spot and make sure everyone who buys food is emptying their receipts into it every few days.
-Hold everyone accountable and ask every couple nights or so for receipts.
+Keep the envelope in the same spot and make sure everyone who buys food is emptying their receipts into it every few days.
+Hold everyone accountable and ask every couple of nights or so for receipts.
 Don’t go all crazy type-A on them, but if you don’t ask often, the tendency is to forget about smaller purchases or to throw receipts in the trash can.

 Now be careful – you might be tempted to cheat.
 A tall cup of coffee from Starbucks or a bag of popcorn while shopping at Target seem harmless, but it’s still food and it still counts!